Men's Top Concerns

 3. Exfoliate twice weekly

 While exfoliation is inherently rough on skin—and is thus avoided by more sensitive skin types—it remains paramount for dry skin.
-That dryness gives you lots of rough patches of skin, which is essentially a mound of dead skin cells piling up on your face (kind of akin to your foot creating calluses, though it’s way less gross on the face, thankfully).
+Dehydrated skin accumulates lots of rough patches, which are essentially mounds of dead skin cells piling up on your face (kind of akin to your foot creating calluses, though it’s way less gross on the face, thankfully).
+This is also why dry skin tends to also be flaky and itchy.

-Face and beard oils can also be applied over top a moisturizer, to compensate for the lack of natural oils that your pores are procuring.
+Face and beard oils can also be applied over top of a moisturizer, to compensate for the lack of natural oils that your pores are procuring.
 Look for oils like jojoba and argan for the task.
-They’ll penetrate through anything you’ve applied beneath, but should not be applied prior to any creams or serums.
-(Typically, unscented beard oils also double well as face oils, since they’re also meant to nourish the skin underneath the beard without causing breakouts.)
-These oils atone for the lack of natural sebum and secretions in the skin, and they even help soften facial hair.
-Not to mention, they’re also the best way to hydrate your skin underneath a beard, since creams have a hard time slipping past all the hairs; these oils will even prevent beard dandruff and itch.
+They’ll penetrate through anything you’ve applied beneath, but should not be applied prior to any moisture creams.
+They’re also the best way to hydrate your skin underneath a beard, since creams have a hard time slipping past all the hairs; these oils will even prevent beard dandruff and any associated itching and flaking.

 5. Moisturize at least twice a day

-Every time you cleanse your face—so, twice a day, at least—then you also need to chase it with a moisturizer.
-This keeps skin soft and hydrated in two key ways.
-First, it delivers nourishing ingredients to the outermost layer of your skin.
-But secondly, it’s defensive in nature, in that the best ones utilize SPF to bounce harmful, parching UV rays, and a good hydrator also floods your skin with antioxidants to fight free radicals, while also forming a defensive layer that keeps skin-aging toxins and pollutants out.
-We designed our Daily SPF Moisturizer to do all of these things.
+Every time you cleanse your face, you also need to chase it with a moisturizer.
+And aside from delivering nourishing ingredients to those outer layers of skin, moisturizer is defensive in nature.
+The best ones utilize SPF to bounce harmful, parching UV rays; secondly, a good hydrator also floods your skin with antioxidants to fight free radicals, while also forming a defensive layer that keeps skin-aging toxins and pollutants out.
+We designed Cardon’s Daily SPF Moisturizer to do all of these things.

 Cardon Products Are